 Coated in a delightful sweet chili sauce, you’d be smitten by this sweet and spicy version of Japanese fried chicken.
 No take-out dinner can beat a homemade chicken dinner like this!

 Oyakodon is cooked in one pan where onions, chicken, and egg are simmered in a dashi-based sauce.
-It is then poured over a bowl of fluffy steamed rice.
-Simple, delicious, and utterly comforting, this is the kind of one-bowl meal you can cook in less than 30 minutes!
+It is then poured over a bowl of fluffy steamed rice to make up a comforting donburi rice bowl.
+You can pull this off in 30 minutes!